tud-amt/tud-amt.github.io/content/authors/Alejandro/_index.md

 ---
 # Display name
-title: Alessandro
+title: Alejandro Jimenez de Toro

 # Full name (for SEO)
-first_name: Dnyandevi
+first_name: Alejandro
-last_name: Deorukhkar
+last_name: Jimenez del Toro

 # Username (this should match the folder name)
-authors: Dnyandevi
+authors: Alejandro

 # Is this the primary user of the site?
 superuser: false